Training - Cost Modelling

 The course is a fun and highly interactive day blending theory, many examples and two case studies.
 It’s usually followed up with two further sessions – one to apply the techniques to your portfolio and the second, several weeks later, to ensure the skills are embedded in your DNA and your business.

 The techniques covered work across direct and indirect spend.
-I tailor the course material and case studies specifically to your portfolio

 The overall objective is for you to become competent and confident in the design and application of cost modelling.
 By the end of this course you will be able to: